ggghosthat/Projects/Ild-Music.about.md

 Ild-Music is freely distributed music player contributed by [ggghosthat](https://github.com/ggghosthat/).

 Has compatibilities with various operating systems.
-Some will be expanded in in future versions.

 There will be Mac OS and Unix family systems to enable.